Sound Isolation Solutions

 Inside Look: The Greer Cabaret Theater

 After a 13-month hiatus, the Greer Cabaret Theater made its return in September 2023 following a $6 million renovation, which included significant improvements to the acoustic environment.
 The renovation project was a joint effort between DLR Group from Ohio and mossArchitects based in Pittsburgh.
-DLR Group, leveraging their in-house acoustician, spearheaded the design of the […]
+DLR Group, leveraging their in-house acoustic specialist, spearheaded the design of […]

 Read More